U.S. Signing Actuary

 - Assumes knowledge from GI 101

-- The candidate will be able to use stochastic loss development models to estimate reserve variability.
+- Use stochastic loss development models to estimate reserve variability.

-- The candidate will understand and apply the considerations in the development of losses for excess limits and layers.
+- Understand the considerations in the development of losses for excess limits and layers.

-- The candidate will understand the considerations in selecting a risk margin for unpaid claims.
+- Understand the considerations in selecting a risk margin for unpaid claims.

-- The candidate will be able to apply methods to monitor actual versus expected experience.
+- Apply methods to monitor actual versus expected experience.

-- The candidate will understand reinsurance topics including the issues encountered when performing a reserve analysis on reinsurance, how to apply the fundamental techniques of reinsurance pricing and risk transfer testing of reinsurance contracts.
+- Demonstrate knowledge of reinsurance topics including the issues encountered when performing a reserve analysis on reinsurance, how to apply the fundamental techniques of reinsurance pricing and risk transfer testing of reinsurance contracts.

 GI 302